File information

 Combat

-Deadly Effective - Overhauls the blandest vanilla combat perks for playstyle diversity (and fun!)
+Deadly Effective - Overhauls numerous combat-related vanilla perks for playstyle diversity (and fun!)

-Suit Up - Smart and compatible categorization for vanilla armors.
+Suit Up [RTFP] - Smart and compatible system to make spacesuit selection more impactful.

 Space Economy

-Cost of Spacing - Simulates a complex space economy by introducing costs to space travel in a lightweight manner.
+Cost of Spacing - Simulates a reactive and complex space economy by introducing costs to space travel.

-Spacefaring Economy - Overhauls prices and rewards with heavy scaling to avoid hyperinflation.
+Spacefaring Economy [RTFP] - Overhauls prices and rewards with heavy scaling to avoid hyperinflation.

 Captain’s Choice - Rebalances ship classes and modules for more thoughtful shipbuilding and combat.